ZuriPL/PyPass/README.md

 1.
  - Replace current "Delete" button with an "Edit" button, which will bring a screen to edit the login and password
- - Add an ability to generate a random password while creating an entry
+ - Add an ability to generate a random password while creating an entry (DONE in 0.6)
  - [OPTIONAL] Create a CLI installer scripts

 2.
  - Add encryption
- - When language not set, make the program load system language instead of defaulting to English
+ - When language not set, make the program load system language instead of defaulting to English (DONE in 0.6)
  - Create an icon

 3.